(Disclosure: Some of the links below may be affiliate links)

 Thanks a lot to Mr. MP for answering all my questions in detail.
 It is impressive to see how much he and his frugal family can save every month.

 The fact that they have been able to double their income in a few years is amazing.
 It is especially excellent since they did not double their expenses as most people would.
 Increasing your income can be a great way to reach financial independence once you have reduced your expenses.
 This is a great sign of frugality.

 Now that we have reduced our expenses to a reasonable level, it will time for us to increase our income as well!

 If you want to read more about Mr. MP, he is blogging at Mustachian Post, in English, French, and German.
 His blog contains a lot of material that can help you reach Financial Independence in Switzerland.

-If you want to learn about frugal living in Switzerland without large incomes, you can read the interview with Janet, a Ph.D. student saving more than 60% of her income.
+If you want to learn about frugal living in Switzerland without large incomes, you can read the interview with the DoubleDutch family, a family saving a large part of their income.

 If you are living a frugal life in Switzerland, I would love to interview you!
 Let me know in the comments below or via the Contact page.
 It is not only for bloggers!